 Who Is At Risk?

-What’s amazing about the smoke and soot hazards is that it can have an impact on people who aren’t necessarily anywhere near the fire location.
+What’s amazing about the smoke and soot hazards is that they can have an impact on people who aren’t necessarily anywhere near the fire location.
 On a small scale, a single house fire may cause increased soot and smoke within a small local area, such as to adjacent houses or within a neighborhood.
-By comparison, wild fires can spread soot and smoke for miles – even tens of miles or over a hundred miles in some cases.
-This means people even hours away from the source of a wild fire can still suffer from smoke and soot hazards in the home, in addition to poor air quality and trouble breathing during the immediate aftermath of the fire event.
+By comparison, wildfires can spread soot and smoke for miles – even tens of miles or over a hundred miles in some cases.
+This means people even hours away from the source of a wildfire can still suffer from smoke and soot hazards in the home, in addition to poor air quality and trouble breathing during the immediate aftermath of the fire event.

-Indeed, during the most recent wild fire in northern California, the Camp Fire, smoke, soot, and ash were found falling in the San Francisco Bay area, over 130 miles away from the fire’s source.
-The air quality became so bad that school was cancelled, and residents were advised avoid outdoor activity or exposure if at all possible.
-This means anyone within a fairly large radius of wild fire events is susceptible and at risk of smoke and soot damage threats to their home.
+Indeed, during the most recent wildfire in northern California, the Camp Fire, smoke, soot, and ash were found falling in the San Francisco Bay area, over 130 miles away from the fire’s source.
+The air quality became so bad that the school was canceled, and residents were advised to avoid outdoor activity or exposure if at all possible.
+This means anyone within a fairly large radius of wildfire events is susceptible and at risk of smoke and soot damage threats to their home.

-Smoke and soot damage can cause obvious aesthetic consequences – a buildup of dirty carbon particles on surfaces in the home, in air filters, ventilation equipment, and so forth – discoloring paint, damaging surfaces, and otherwise being a nuisance.
+Smoke and soot damage can cause obvious aesthetic consequences.
+It is a buildup of dirty carbon particles on surfaces in the home, in air filters, ventilation equipment, and so forth.
+Also, discoloring paint, damaging surfaces, and otherwise can be a nuisance.
 But the negative health consequences are far more serious.
-The fine particles that make up smoke and soot accumulation can easily be inhaled, especially over the long term, leading to breathing problems that can develop years later in many cases.
+You can inhale the fine particles that make up smoke and soot accumulation.
+This is especially over the long term, leading to breathing problems that can develop years later in many cases.
 It can also increase the risk, both in the short term and long term, for health problems as varied as pneumonia, COPD, stroke, heart disease, and lung cancer.

-As we’ve demonstrated, smoke and soot particles can travel quite a long way from the source of a wild fire, and cause long-term negative consequences to human health.
-A quick, cost-effective assessment from a professional company can identify any problems and help you remove them, or assure you that there are no problems and you’re good to go.
+As we’ve demonstrated, smoke and soot particles can travel quite a long way from the source of a wildfire, and cause long-term negative consequences to human health.
+A quick, cost-effective assessment from a professional company can identify any problems and help you remove them.
+We can also assure you that there are no problems and you’re good to go.
 Your health, and the health of your friends, family, and loved ones, will thank you for the small time and money investment!